-The Air Force Research Laboratory (AFRL), Warfighter Readiness Research Division, uses MetaVR visuals in its F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators.
+The Air Force Research Laboratory (AFRL), Warfighter Readiness Research Division, uses 26 MetaVR VRSG licenses in its F-16 Experimental Deployable Tactics Trainer (X-DTT) simulators.
 The F-16 X-DTTs are deployable, medium fidelity, in-theater dome training systems for keeping the warfighter proficient between missions.

 The domes are constructed of fiberglass in order to provide the best possible surface that minimizes seams and reduces blemishes.
 Each dome is a 3.0-meter (diameter) display, providing 220-degree horizontal field-of-view (FOV) x 90-degree (+60/-30) FOV.
 The visual solution includes six Projection Design FL32 WUXGA projectors with wide-angle lenses; each projector has 1920 x 1200 pixel resolution.
 The integration between MetaVR VRSG and Scalable Display Technologies' warp/blend software provides for geometry warp and the auto alignment (edge blend) of all VRSG channels, resulting in a seamless image.
 The system has an average blended resolution of 11.5 million pixels, equals 4.8 arc-min/OLP.
 An integrated adjustable truss system supports all the projection equipment, auto alignment cameras, and the HUD projector.
 (The separate HUD projector is not shown in the photographs.)

-The updated F-16 X-DTT simulators are installed at the Aviano Air Base, Italy.
+The updated F-16 X-DTT simulators were installed at the Aviano Air Base, Italy, where they were used for several years before being updated in 2019 and installed at the USAFE Warrior Preparation Center at Einsiedlerhof Air Station, Germany.
+(VRSG is also used at the Warrior Prep Center in other simulators, including the JTC TRS dome trainer.)
 The medium-fidelity X-DTT simulator consists of an F-16 Block 30 aircraft shell with the actual F-16 Operational Flight Program (OFP) and high-fidelity aircraft stick and throttle.
 These simulators provide the essential F-16 cockpit switches on a touch-screen LCD in front of the pilot.

 The goal of the X-DTT simulators is to provide pilots with the ability to practice and maintain air combat skills in forward operating locations.
 These simulators are intended for use by deployed pilots who generally perform missions in support of real world operations with limited or no sorties or flying range space available for training opportunities and who might incur deficiencies in critical mission skills needed for other theaters.